 CASE SUMMARY

-On February 23, 2022 a group of Tennessee voters filed a lawsuit against Tennessee's Governor, Secretary of state, and Coordinator of Elections challenging the state's enacted legislative redistricting plans as violating various provisions of the Tennessee Constitution.
-First, plaintiffs assert the state House redistricting plan "excessively divides" counties in violation of the Tennessee Constitution's interpreted requirement that reapportionment plans "cross as few county lines as is necessary to comply" with the equal population standards under the 14th Amendment to the U.S. Constitution.
-Second, they allege the state Senate redistricting plan violates article II, Section 3 of the Tennessee Constitution because the Senate districts within Davidson County are not consecutively numbered.
-Plaintiffs are seeking a judicial declaration that the enacted legislative plans are unconstitutional, an injunction barring the plans from being used in future elections, and a court order requiring the General Assembly to remedy the constitutional defects in the plans within 15 days and imposing interim redistricting plans in the event the General Assembly fails to timely do so.
+On February 23, 2022, a group of Tennessee voters filed a lawsuit against Tennessee’s Governor, Secretary of State, and Coordinator of Elections challenging the state’s enacted legislative redistricting plans as violating the Tennessee Constitution.
+Plaintiffs alleged the state House plan failed to comply with the state constitution’s minimization of county splits criteria and the state Senate plan failed to comply with the constitution’s consecutive numbering requirement.
+They sought a judicial declaration the plans were unconstitutional, a preliminary and permanent injunction barring the plans from use in future elections, an order requiring the General Assembly to remedy the defects in the plans within 15 days, and for the court to impose interim remedial plans if the State failed to do so.

 CASE LIBRARY